Aman3007/TASK_MANAGER/README.md

     └── .env.local
 ```

-## Both Backend and frontend are stored in seprated repo you can clone both seprately
+## Both Backend and frontend are stored in seprated repo you can clone both seprately for the one's who wants to built frontend in React.js/vite
 ## Backend part for Task-Manager App : https://github.com/Aman3007/Task_Manager-Backend

 ## Installation & Setup